-Barclays Pingit.
+Some of these are bank-specific, such as Barclays Pingit.
 Others are used by multiple banks, such as Paym, which was developed by the UK Payments Council.
 Yet others are offered by non-bank providers, including SumUp, Intiut Pay, and the World First Money Transfer App.

 But these products are very new.
 Given UK consumers' reluctance to abandon high street banking, it will be interesting to see how they are incorporated into customers' use of more traditional financial services.

 Perhaps unsurprisingly, it is the United States that leads the way in the development of new technologies for consumer finance.
 But a major reason why the United States was an early innovator was because they needed to find ways to cope with their fractured banking system.

 From the early 20th century, various companies invented the precursors to credit cards.
 In 1921, Western Union began to issue charge cards that were printed on paper, and in 1934 American Airlines issued Air Travel Cards.
 The 1950s saw the development of Diners Club, Carte Blanche and American Express cards.

 The first automatic teller machine was installed in New York City in 1961 by the City Bank of New York.
-It is strange, then, that paper checks continued to dominate transactions until December 2004, when electronic transactions finally overtook checks.13 Today, technology companies are among the more interesting actors to watch on the U.S. scene.
-While many of their product innovations carried out by companies such as Google and Apple take place on U.S. soil, their global reach means that their services have the potential to affect consumers from all around the world.
-Just as Paypal provided a means for consumers around the globe to transact among themselves swiftly and inexpensively, so are Google Wallet and Apple Pay poised to significantly alter consumer finance.14 Services such as these are integral to the transformation of consumer finance from something that happens within domestic markets, defined by national borders, to a practice that integrates people, providers, and regulatory bodies around the globe.
+It is strange, then, that paper checks continued to dominate transactions until December 2004, when electronic transactions finally overtook cheques.xvii Today, technology companies are among the more interesting actors to watch on the U.S. scene.

+While many of the product innovations carried out by companies such as Google and Apple take place on U.S. soil, their global reach means that their services have the potential to affect consumers from all around the world.

+Just as Paypal provided a means for consumers around the globe to transact among themselves swiftly and inexpensively, so are Google Wallet and Apple Pay poised to significantly alter consumer finance. xviii

+Services such as these are integral to the transformation of consumer finance from something that happens within domestic markets, defined by national borders, to a practice that integrates people, providers, and regulatory bodies around the globe.

+Mobile ATMs in a van.
+Photo by Katy Ray via Wikimedia Commons.

+The puzzle of limited product uptake

 And yet this financial globalization does not necessarily mean that we are all becoming electronic transactors.
 Even when services exist (which, in many places, they do not), there are still people who choose not to use them.

 There is some evidence that this is not just caused by a delay in response by sectors of the population who are not technologically savvy.
 In the United States, Lisa Servon has written about consumers who avoid banks at all costs (well, for a higher cost).

-Servon spent four months working eight hours per week at RiteCheck, a check-cashing service, and staffed a hotline for people experiencing difficulties with payday loans, to understand why people would use these kinds of expensive services rather than use banks.15 In the South Bronx, where she worked, only half of the residents had a bank account.
+Servon spent four months working eight hours per week at RiteCheck, a check-cashing service, and staffed a hotline for people experiencing difficulties with payday loans, to understand why people would use these kinds of expensive services rather than use banks.xix In the South Bronx, where she worked, only half of the residents had a bank account.